 There are numerous types of massage and bodywork.
 Various techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement re-education, application of pressure to specific points, orthopedic massage, cupping therapy, and more.
 We can discuss which methods may be most appropriate for you.

 How should I prepare for my massage?

 For the best experience, before your massage, you should enjoy a warm shower or bath and eat a light meal if you are hungry.
 Allow adequate time to get to your session so you do not feel rushed.
-Arrive free of lotions and perfumes and if you will be receiving any facial treatments, you should come makeup free.
+Arrive free of make up, lotions, and perfumes.
 If you are a new client, you should arrive to your session about 10-15 minutes early to use the restroom, complete your health intake and consult, and to wind down.
 Existing clients, with no health changes, may arrive about 5 minutes early.
 Feel free to ask me any questions about the upcoming session.
 Remember to disclose any health information to me so your session may be adjusted to fit your needs.
 If you are sick, you will need to reschedule your massage.
 I will not risk your health, my health, the health of other clients, or other patrons of the wellness center.

 What should I do during the massage or bodywork session?